lextm/jekyll-theme-chirpy/_posts/2007-7-11-license-management-basic.md

 excerpt_separator: <!--more-->
 ---

-For shareware developers, it is reasonable to develop sort of license management system — a license generator for internal use, and a license verification module inside your software.
+For shareware developers, it is reasonable to develop sort of license management system, aka a license generator for internal use and a license verification module inside your software.

 It seems to be a lot of work but the logic is simple,